Tattoo Aftercare Product Reviews

 Choosing The Right Aftercare Product for Your Tattoo

-There's a ton of products for tattoo aftercare, each boasting about improving color & longevity of your tattoo.
+There's a ton of products for tattoo aftercare, each boasting about improving color and longevity of your tattoo.
 But are they all alike?
-Which ones work & which are a waste of money?
-We'll take a look at some of the products out there, the pros & cons of them and how effective they are for different phases of healing.
-Having used many of these products on myself and for tattoo clients where I work, I have seen them in action & will give you the rundown on what I've found to work best and why.
+Which ones work and which are a waste of money?
+We'll take a look at some of the products out there, the pros and cons of them and how effective they are for different phases of healing.
+Having used many of these products on myself and for tattoo clients where I work, I have seen them in action and will give you the rundown on what I've found to work best and why.

 Photo courtesy of Rob's Under The Gun Tattoos, Hamilton Canada

 Do I need an aftercare product?